sams-chw/Reinforcement-Learning-Based-Trading-System/README.md

 # Automated Trading using Reinforcement Learning (DDQN)

-This repo contains code for the MLND capstone project

 # Dependencies
 Python 2.7.
 To install all the libraries, run pip install -r requirements.txt